By saving the peace of a few, almost all of us have at one time or another killed a plant or two, let's face it.

 The only drawback is that having a small cluster of pots takes up a lot of space on the kitchen counter, and can also attract insects.

-Home Garden, the vegetable garden in the drawer
+Home Garden, the vegetable garden

 This small herb garden is designed to get the most out of the seedlings by minimizing all collateral problems, including those of space.